Category Archives: Our Daily Bread

 Today’s Devotional

-Dear God, thank You that I’m never alone.
+Dear God, thank You for Your resurrection power.

 Today’s Insights